SYSU-zhanglab/tRNA-m5C/README.md

 ### Metadata

-(1) mature tRNA fasta (from GtRNAdb)
+(1) mature tRNA sequences (from GtRNAdb)

-(2) mRNA reference (from Ensembl/UCSC/etc.)
+(2) mRNA reference sequences (from Ensembl/UCSC/etc.)

-(3) rRNA reference (from SILVA)
+(3) rRNA reference sequences (from SILVA)

 ### Reference preparation

-Note: this step aims to remove duplicate sequences from the mature tRNA file from GtRNAdb.
-For example, tRNA-Arg-ACG-1-1 and tRNA-Arg-ACG-1-2 are copies of tRNA-Arg-ACG-1 and have identical sequence, so they should be considered as ONE sequence in the analysis.
-Then CCA tail will be appended to the mature tRNA sequences to ensure accuracy alignments.
+Note: this step aims to remove duplicate sequences from the mature tRNA sequence file from GtRNAdb.
+For example, tRNA-Arg-ACG-1-1 and tRNA-Arg-ACG-1-2 are copies of tRNA-Arg-ACG-1 and have an identical sequence, so they should be considered as ONE sequence in the analysis.
+Then the CCA tail is appended to the mature tRNA sequences to ensure accurate alignment.

-python format_mature_fasta.py <mature.fa> > <mature.format.fa>
+python format_mature_fasta.py <mature.tRNA.fa> > <mature.tRNA.format.fa>

 \# Do it yourself, seperate mitochondrial tRNA sequence and mRNA sequence from Ensembl cDNA fasta file, add CCA tail for them.

-\# Suppose you have <MT.fa> and <mRNA.fa>
+\# Suppose you have <MT.tRNA.fa> and <mRNA.fa>

-cat <mature.format.fa> <MT.fa> > <tRNA.fa>
+cat <mature.tRNA.format.fa> <MT.tRNA.fa> > <tRNA.fa>

 python add_CCA.py <tRNA.fa> > <tRNA.CCA.fa>